 This asana has many benefits.
 It stimulates WBC production and helps purge the body of toxins.
 Adho Mukha Svanasana also helps stimulate the nervous system.

-This is a type of Pranayama, which concentrates on using your life force or energy to cleanse the body of toxins and ailments.
-This exercise helps stimulate neurons and improves oxygenation of blood.
-Dirgha shwasan also helps improve breathing and increase stamina (5).
+This is a type of Pranayama, a kind of medication, which concentrates on using your life force or energy to cleanse the body of toxins and ailments.
+This exercise helps stimulate neurons and improves the oxygenation of bloodi XRefers to enhanced oxygen supply to different parts of the body through the blood by means of regulated breathing. of blood.
+Dirgha shwasan also helps improve breathing and increase stamina.

 Check out how to perform this exercise in this video.

-This asana has many health benefits and is especially good for stimulating the central nervous system.
-Get into Baddha Kona Asana or the Bound Angle Pose.
+This asana has many health benefits and is especially good for calming the nervous system.
+It is a restorative pose that passively opens the chest while quieting the mind.

 If you suffer from back problems, you can take support by using a raised surface or line up a couple of padded footstools.
-Check out how to perform Supta Baddha Kona Asana on this video.
+Check out how to perform Supta Baddha Konasana in this video.

-This asana helps stretch the back, tones the legs and stimulates the neurons.
+This asana helps stretch the back, tones the legs, improves balance, and stimulates the neurons.
 This asana is good for the nervous and the immune systems.
 It purges toxins from the body.

-The corpse pose, or Savasana is a pose designed to help you recover all the energy you burnt.
+The corpse pose, or Savasana is a pose designed to help you recover all the energy you burnt and for relaxation.

 - Keep your hands by the sides and palms facing upwards.

 The Happy Child’s Pose or the Ananda Balasana is another variation of the Balasana.
-Just like its cousin, Balasana helps ease digestive processes, reenergizes the body and stimulates the nervous system.
-However, it is unlike its cousin in form.
+Just like its cousin, Balasana helps ease digestive processes, opens the back, and soothes the mind.
+It also stimulates the nervous system.

-- Lie down on your back and extend both your legs above your stomach.
+- Lie down on your back and bend your knees into your chest.

 Check out how to perform the asana in the video.